emblam Ministry of Electronics and Information Technology (MeitY)

 more...

-Shri Sanjay Dhotre
+Shri Sanjay Dhoter

 • The e-waste in India is estimated at about 18 lakh metric tonne.
 Industry bodies claim that the electronic waste would increase to about 50 lakh metric tonne in next three years.
 As per Government sources, not even 10 per cent of the e-waste is being collected.